 However, our view is that students for whom Further Mathematics is most appropriate are those who genuinely excel in, and love, Mathematics.
 The course entails very difficult mathematics, and lots of it, so it is this subject passion that is critical to the selection of the course, as opposed to the long-term potential vision of studying these courses.
-This year we will be offering both A Level and AS Level Further Mathematics as a 4th subject.

-Students who wish to study Further Mathematics must first discuss this option with Miss Tragett or Mr Almond.
+Students who wish to study Further Mathematics must first discuss this option with the Head of Mathematics.